nitlang/nitutorial/01_hello.md

 # Hello, World!

 We found an ancient language called Nit.
-Historian say that if was the most popular language of the pre-alpha era.
+Historians say that if was the most popular language of the pre-alpha era.
 A lot of dome life systems and security protocol are based on Nit.
 This may be our chance!
 We need you to master this language!